How to start a fishing lure business: your first cast

 Beyond social media, online communities offer a direct line to your audience.
 Join fishing forums like BassResource or The Hull Truth.
 Participate in discussions genuinely to build credibility before you mention your products.
 A soft launch here can generate your first sales.

-A frequent oversight is neglecting email.
-Add a simple signup form to your website or social media profile.
+Add a simple email signup form to your website or social media profile.
 An email list is a direct line to your customers that you own, unlike social media followers, and is perfect for announcing new lure drops.

 Here are 3 immediate steps to take: